 Would you care to donate to BWL?
-We'll apply funds to our funds
+We'll apply funds to our

-for Beavercreek High School and Women in Transition/Non-Traditional
+Beavercreek High School and Women in Transition/Non-Traditional

 The BWL meets monthly September through May in the Fellowship Hall of Peace Lutheran Church, located at 3530 Dayton-Xenia Road in Beavercreek.

 Visitors and guests are warmly welcome.
 Please drop in and see who we are and what we do.
 Coffee and social time begins at 11:30 a.m., the business meeting at noon, followed by the program.
 The October Candidates and Issues Forum generally has a specific location and time that differs from our regular meetings.
 Please check our EVENTS tab for this information.